dotnet/docs-maui/docs/user-interface/fonts.md

 In the example above, the first argument to the `AddFont` method is the font filename, while the second argument represents an optional alias by which the font can be referenced when consuming it.

 Any fonts consumed by an app must be placed in the **Resources** > **Fonts** folder of the app's project, with a build action of **MauiFont**.
-This creates a corresponding item in the app's .csproj file.
-Alternatively, all fonts in the app can be registered by using a wildcard in the .csproj file:
+This creates a corresponding entry per font in your project file.
+Alternatively, all fonts in the app can be registered by using a wildcard in your project file:

 ```xml
 <ItemGroup>
    <MauiFont Include="Resources\Fonts\*" />
 </ItemGroup>
 ```

+At build time, fonts are copied to your app package.

 > [!NOTE]
 > The `*` wildcard character indicates that all the files within the folder will be treated as being font files.
 In addition, if you want to include files from sub-folders too, then configure it using additional wildcard characters, for example, `Resources\Fonts\**\*`.